donevgoran/k8s-odoo13/README.md

 ```bash
 docker push dockerhub_username/odoo13
 ```
-then you are ready to deploy the odoo to your kubernetes.
+then you are ready to deploy the odoo to your kubernetes

 ```bash
 kubectl apply -f k8s-odoo.yaml